taxborn/hyperchessrs/README.md

 As described from it's esolangs wiki page:

 > 4DChess is an esoteric programming language designed by User: Zemeckis on 18th November, 2019.
-It is directly inspired from Brainf\*\*\*.
-Instead of brain\*\*\*'s usual one-dimensional memory cell array, 4DChess uses a four-dimensional hypercube-like memory cell array of 8 cells per dimension.
+It is directly inspired from Brainfuck.
+Instead of brainfuck's usual one-dimensional memory cell array, 4DChess uses a four-dimensional hypercube-like memory cell array of 8 cells per dimension.

 ## What I wanted to do
 Here is what I wanted to achieve: